Vienen: Plot

-Meanwhile, Special Agent Dana Scully (Gillian Anderson) finds black oil in de la Cruz's skull during an autopsy—the oil is dead and seems to have been irradiated.
-She concludes that he may have had some immunity to the black oil because he is an indigenous Mexican national.
-Doggett and Mulder find proof of black oil and quarantine the platform, but de la Cruz's friend Diego Garza is missing.
+Meanwhile, when performing an autopsy on de la Cruz, Special Agent Dana Scully (Gillian Anderson) finds black oil in his skull—curiously, the oil is dead and seems to have been irradiated.
+In the interim, Doggett and Mulder find proof of black oil and quarantine the platform, but they soon learn that de la Cruz's friend Diego Garza is missing.
 Ortega threatens to bring back the crew unless the agents can provide proof of an infection.
-Doggett and Mulder search for Garza who, like de la Cruz, also has Native American heritage.
-They later discover that somebody has set fire to the communications room.
+While Doggett and Mulder search for Garza, they discover that somebody has set fire to the communications room.
 As the agents tackle the fire, Garza attacks Doggett and renders him unconscious.
-When he awakens, Garza, now mentally unstable, cuts his arm to check for the presence of black oil.
+When he awakens, Garza, now mentally unstable, cuts his arm to check for the presence of black oil, and warns Doggett in Spanish that "they're coming".

 Meanwhile, an annoyed Kersh tells Scully that he is lifting the quarantine of the platform, which she is forced to reluctantly obey.
-Scully then realizes that de la Cruz is immune to the black oil, and because of it, he suffered from radiation burns instead of infection.
+Scully then realizes that de la Cruz is immune to the black oil due to his indigenous Mexican heritage: Because of this, he suffered from radiation burns instead of infection.
 After talking to Garza, Doggett leaves to find Mulder but is attacked by Taylor.
 Mulder arrives and overpowers Taylor, and the agents barricade themselves in the communication room.
-They attempt to relay a message while the platform's crew attack the door.
+As the infected oil rig workers begin sieging the communications room, Mulder and Doggett attempt to relay a message while the platform's crew attack the door.
 Scully receives the message and tells them that Kersh has broken the quarantine.
 Mulder destroys the platform's radio so that the infected crew cannot communicate with the aliens.
-Suddenly, the crewmen stop their attack and begin to sabotage the platform, forcing Doggett and Mulder to jump off before it is destroyed.
+Suddenly, the crewmen stop their attack and decide to sabotage the platform to kill Mulder and Doggett.
+This forces Doggett and Mulder to jump off before it is destroyed.
 They are rescued by the helicopters Kersh has sent to break the quarantine.
 Later, Mulder informs Doggett that he has been dismissed from the FBI.